Ra's al Ghul: Origin

 Ra's al Ghul's real name, early life, and exact age have been described differently by various writers.
-His Post-Crisis origin story is told in the graphic novel Batman: Birth of the Demon (1992) by Dennis O'Neil and Norm Breyfogle.
+His post Crisis origin story is told in the graphic novel Batman: Birth of the Demon (1992) by Dennis O'Neil and Norm Breyfogle.
 This origin story is later revisited and amended in Batman Annual #26 (2007) by Peter Milligan and David López as part of the Batman: The Resurrection of Ra's al Ghul story arc.
-Most recent retelling origin story, Batman and Robin (vol. 2) #23.3 (2013) by James Tynion IV and Jeremy Haun, references these prior iterations of al Ghul's origin while keeping common details that lead towards Ra's' adoption of the moniker (e.g. Ra's' occupation as a physician, his wife's death, and the annihilation of the Sultan's city).
+The most recent retelling of the origin story, Batman and Robin (vol. 2) #23.3 (2013) by James Tynion IV and Jeremy Haun, references these prior iterations of al Ghul's origin, while keeping common details that lead towards Ra's' adoption of the moniker (e.g. Ra's' occupation as a physician, his wife's death, and the annihilation of the Sultan's city).

-As told in Birth of the Demon, Ra's al Ghul (known only as The Physician prior to adopting the moniker) was born over 600 years before his first appearance in Batman comics, to a tribe of Chinese nomads settling in the desert in eastern North Africa, near a city governed by a Sultan.
-Developing an interest in the sciences at an early age, Ra's abandoned his tribe to live in the city, where he pursued life as a researcher.
-He subsequently became a physician and married a woman named Sora.
+As told in Birth of the Demon, Ra's al Ghul (known only as the Physician prior to adopting the moniker) was born over 600 years before his first appearance in Batman comics, to a desert tribe in eastern North Africa, near a wealthy city governed by a sultan.
+Developing an interest in the sciences at an early age, Ra's abandoned his tribe to live in the city, where he focused himself on learning and experimentation.
+He subsequently trained as a physician and married a woman named Sora.

-Ra's discovered the secret of the Lazarus Pit, and he saves a dying prince by lowering him into it.
-The prince, who is sadistic to begin with, is driven completely insane by the Lazarus Pit.
-He proceeds to strangle Sora, on whom he has already had his eye for some time.
-The Sultan, unwilling to admit to himself his son's culpability, declares Ra's guilty of the crime and sentences him to a slow, tortured death in a cage with Sora's corpse.
+Upon discovering the healing properties of the Lazarus Pit, Ra's managed to save the Sultan's dying son by lowering him into it.
+He is unaware, though, that use of the Lazarus Pit can induce insanity, and the prince (who is already sadistic and cruel), emerges as a mentally unstable sociopath.
+He proceeds to fatally strangle Sora, on whom he has already had his eye for some time.
+The sultan, unwilling to admit to himself his son's culpability, accuses Ra's of poisoning his son's mind and sentences him to a slow, tortured death in a cage with Sora's corpse.

-Ra's is set free by the son of a dying elderly woman, who Ra's had earlier examined.
+Ra's is set free by the son of a dying elderly woman, who Ra's had earlier treated.
 The son feels that he owes Ra's a debt for easing his mother's suffering during her last few hours.
 Ra's and the son head into the desert to seek the tribe of Ra's' birth.
-Ra's convinces the head of his tribe, his uncle, to follow Ra's in his quest for revenge by promising the downfall of the Sultan.
+Ra's convinces the head of his tribe, his uncle, to follow Ra's in his quest for revenge by promising the downfall of the oppressive sultan.
 By understanding the germ theory of disease hundreds of years before anyone else, Ra's is able to infect the prince with a deadly virus by sending him contaminated fabrics.
-When the Sultan comes to ask Ra's to cure the prince again, Ra's kills both him and his son.
-Ra's then leads his tribe to raze the city to the ground and kill all of its inhabitants.
+He then ambushes the sultan when he leads soldiers to the tribe, murders his son and him, and proceeds to massacre the inhabitants of the city before razing it to the ground.
 Subsequently, Ra's declares himself "Ra's al Ghul", the "Demon's Head".